repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     As we said the targets will be uniformly distributed over the 8 bins no matter if they are located in the same folder.
 In this example here is how they will be distributed:
-    - "1.bins-0.json" will be responsible for file https://example.com/downloads/productA/productA-v1.0.tar
+    - "1.bins-4.json" will be responsible for file productA/productA-v1.0.tar
-    - "1.bins-1.json" will be responsible for file https://example.com/downloads/productB/productB-v1.0.tar
+    - "1.bins-5.json" will be responsible for file productB/productB-v1.1.tar
-    - "1.bins-5.json" will be responsible for file https://example.com/downloads/productB/updates/servicepack-1.tar
+    - "1.bins-1.json" will be responsible for file productB/updates/servicepack-1.tar

     How many hash bins do you want for targets?
 (8):